Employment

 Education and Experience:

-- Master’s degree in Educational Technology, Instructional Design, Curriculum and Instruction, or a related field.
+- Master's Degree in an academic field, education, or a related field.

-- Previous experience working effectively with culturally and socioeconomically diverse populations, preferred.
+- Previous experience working effectively with culturally and socioeconomically diverse populations is preferred.

 Essential Duties and Responsibilities: